yanwu-728/JuliaOptimizationChallenge.jl/docs/src/newindex.md

 ### Efficiency

-- used sort! to sort in place instead of creating a new vector
+- Used sort! to sort in place instead of creating a new vector